NativeScript/docs-v7/tutorial/chapter-1.md

 ## 1.5: Development workflow

 At this point, you have the NativeScript CLI downloaded and installed, as well as the iOS and Android dependencies that you need to run your app.
 Now you need a good workflow that lets you make changes and see results fast.

-A good way to see your changes is to execute `tns run ios` or `tns run android` after you save files.
-To see this action, let's make a trivial update to your app.
+For that we’ll use the `tns livesync` command.

 <h4 class="exercise-start">
     <b>Exercise</b>: Your first NativeScript change